eavpsp/cbr_decomp/README.md

 This is currently a solo project.
 I work a lot and barely have time to code or be with my cats.
 Please feel free to support this project: https://www.buymeacoffee.com/itsemistro

-It builds an NON matching dol file.
+It builds an Matching dol file.

-If your goal is to compile a complete matching rom fork this from the initial upload.